 Guam bar exam information

 |Upcoming registration dates||May 1, 2023 (July 2023 exam); December 1, 2023 (February 2024 exam)|

 The Guam bar exam assesses whether an examinee is competent to practice law in the Territory of Guam.
 Passing the bar exam is an essential step in becoming a lawyer in Guam.
 Examinees are tested on a variety of legal subjects.
 Bar exam scores are scaled, meaning that scores are adjusted to reflect the relative difficulty of a particular exam.
 These adjustments ensure that no examinee is unfairly penalized or rewarded for taking a more or less difficult exam.

 Studying for the Guam bar exam is a full-time job that requires discipline, determination, and—for most people—a formal course structure.
-Quimbee’s Multistate Bar Examination (MBE) review course is expertly designed to help you prepare for the Guam bar examination in the most efficient and effective way possible.
-Our MBE review course includes 1,200+ real practice questions from past bar exams, detailed answer explanations, and comprehensive outlines of MBE subjects.
+The Quimbee Bar Review course is expertly designed to help you prepare for the Guam bar examination in the most efficient and effective way possible.
+Our bar review course includes 1,400+ real practice questions from past bar exams, detailed answer explanations, and comprehensive outlines of MBE subjects.

 Read on to learn more about the Guam bar exam.

 The Guam bar exam consists of the MBE, the MEE, the Multistate Performance Test (MPT), and one question on local law.